-Check signing authority should be given to at least three individuals at all times.
+Check signing authority should be always given to at least three individuals.
 Check signers should not include any staff members who process vendor payments or payroll, write checks, or perform any other tasks associated with cash transactions.

 Authorized Check Signers